jayshreeanand/stacks-watchdog/README.md

 #### With Testnet Data

-This mode connects to the Electroneum testnet and uses real blockchain data:
+This mode connects to the Sonic Blaze Testnet and uses real blockchain data:

 ```bash
 ./start-app.sh --testnet